-Brian is an award-winning multidisciplinary artist whose work has been exhibited worldwide at film festivals, screening series, clubs, art galleries and on TV.
-Riding the analog-to-digital wave for over twenty years, he works in narrative, documentary and experimental filmmaking, performs and produces electronic music, indulges in photography and graphic design, and enjoys writing “fast-food” fiction.
-Having spent much of his career working in the commercial film and media industry, over the past several years his reputation has grown as a prolific outsider artist due to bold and diverse stylistic explorations with such films as "Audition For Death," “Le Nu,” “Auraprint,” “Wiggah,” “Milquetoast,” and “Tea Party.”
-No matter what artistic direction, he strives to create a timeless, unforgettable experience through his work, this aim cemented with the documentary feature “Headspace: The Sound of Life,” for which he was the writer, cinematographer and editor—the film called “visionary” by The New York Times.
+Brian is an award-winning interdisciplinary artist whose work has been exhibited worldwide.
+Riding the analog-to-digital wave for thirty years, he works in narrative, documentary and experimental filmmaking, performs and produces electronic music, indulges in photography and graphic design, and enjoys writing “fast-food” fiction.
+Having spent much of his career working in the commercial film and media industry, over the past several years his reputation has grown as a prolific outsider artist due to bold and diverse stylistic explorations with such films as "Catatonic," "Audition For Death," “Le Nu,” “Stinger,” “Pleasant Valley Drive In” and "Signal."
+No matter what artistic direction, he strives to create a timeless, unforgettable experience through his work, this aim cemented with the experimental documentary feature “Headspace: The Sound of Life,” for which he was the writer, cinematographer and editor—the film called “visionary” by The New York Times.

 Specific Research Area

 CineGuyana, IFP, UFVA